NHSDigital/spi-guidance/docs/create-a-campaign.md

 ---
-layout: page
+layout: sub-navigation
-title: NHS SPI Guidance
+title: Create a campaign
 ---

 ## Create a campaign